ConSol/sakuli/docs/api_temp/sakuli.md

 TestCaseWithImagePath(`warningTime`, `criticalTime`, `picPath`)
 ---------------------------------------------------------------
-This function initializes the Sakuli object and sets the warning and critical time for this test case.
+CONSTRUCTOR: TestCase - This function initializes the Sakuli object and sets the warning and critical time for this test case.
-CONSTRUCTOR: TestCase